SMotaal/markup/README.md

 This browser-based tool is designed to help with the development efforts.
 It has no dependencies and can be easily deployed on any static server, where the hash (ie fragment) is used to indicate the source to be tokenized and other options.

-Each entrypoint can customize mappings for aliases and modes.
-Aliases map unique names to a particular source URL and an optional mode.
-Modes map one or more unique names to a particular tokenizer.
+Each entrypoint can customize mappings for aliases (ie _mapped aliases_) and modes (ie _mode mappings_), where:

+- _Mapped Aliases_ associate unique resource identifiers to particular URLs along with an optional explicit mode.
+- _Mode Mappings_ associate short and long mode identifiers to particular tokenizer configurations.

 By default, any playground entrypoint should handle hash-based parameters in a similar manner.
-However, entrypoints will likely have different mappings for aliases and modes.
+However, entrypoints will likely use tailor aspects like mappings and fallbacks to their task.

 ```
 ‹entrypoint›#‹specifier›!‹mode›*‹iterations›**‹repeats›